 The Diana Award

-In 2018 King's High School were one of three selected out of 3,000 schools for the Diana Showcase Award.
+In 2018 King's High School was one of three selected out of 3,000 schools for the Diana Showcase Award.
 We are hugely proud to report that WE WON!

 In 2006 they became an independent charity, which enabled them to develop into a fully-fledged youth-led movement.
 Five years later they launched their now world famous Anti-Bullying Programme and later, in 2012, their Mentoring Programme.

-Many of our girls have put themselves forward to become a school Wellbeing Ambassador, we currently have 50 girls trained from Year 7 to Year 13.
+Many of our girls have put themselves forward to become a school Wellbeing Ambassador; we currently have 50 girls trained from Year 7 to Upper Sixth.
 Our ambassadors have training in cyber mentoring, LBGTQ+ equality and anti-bullying.